Overview

 Note, if \(d\) is considered to be a random variable, then we obtain the objective of Equation 1.

 First, we will consider a single-stage formulation, which will be generalized below to a two-stage case.
-Here we consider a discrete distribution for the sales (demand)—see Example S0a.

 S0b.
-Allocation Optimization for a Data or Compute Center
+Stock Optimization for a Distribution Center

 S1.
 Two-Stage Stochastic